 Nutri-Red Carrots

-Although Nutri-Red Carrots have been available since 2017, they are not yet widely available in grocery stores or farmers' markets.
-They can be purchased directly from seed companies like Johnny's Seeds or Burpee Seeds, or you may be able to find them at local farmers' markets during the growing season (April through July).
+Though not yet widely available in stores, Nutri-Red carrots can be purchased from seed companies like Johnny's Seeds or Burpee Seeds and may be found at local farmers' markets from April through July.

 Red Samurai Carrots